FPS: Chapter 40

 A case class generates a lot of code for you:

-• equals and hashCode so you can use your objects as keys in a map or set, and also compare objects.
+unapplymethod is generated which makes it easy to use case classes inmatchexpressions.
+This is a huge FP win apparently. copymethod which you can use to make a new val of your variable with fields changed.equalsandhashCodeso you can use your objects as keys in a map or set, and also compare objects.
 Really with Java had this auto-comparison, I used to hate generating that code!
-I’ve heard of nasty bugs from hashCode methods that were missing a field.
+I’ve heard of nasty bugs from hashCode methods that were missing a field.- A default

 Code Examples